ltOgt/sr-dart/README.md

     ...
 ]
 ```
-`SR` can not have top level lists, nor unnamed objects inside a list!
+`SR` can not have top level lists!

 ## Validation
 The current implementation of `SmallReadConverter` does not check for valid form of an input `SR` file.